Sanko-kf/PlayMode/README.md

 3. Run the installer — it will automatically install and launch the necessary scripts.

 It is highly recommended to follow **Part 1** and then **Part 2** of the script.
 The installation should run smoothly, but for visual learners, **[a video tutorial is avaible](https://youtu.be/gGRgdIMSxxs)** to guide you through the process.
+This process was originally based on Controller Companion.
+Thanks to a helpful suggestion from the community on Reddit, it has now been updated to rely entirely on a free and alternative.

 ## Usage